 Pre-medical/dental and science majors should complete three units of science (preferably biology, chemistry, physics; where physics is unavailable, another senior-level science or math course should be substituted).

-Students interested in international business are strongly urged to complete four units of a single foreign language.
+Students interested in international business are strongly urged to complete four units of a single second language.